You Know You’re a Prepper When… 29 Surefire Signs You are a Prepper!

 14. You’ve got one of these but pray to God you’ll never have to use it.

-It sure beats not having any emergency toilet at all because that would really bring a new definition to “SHTF!”
+It sure beats not having any emergency toilet because that would bring a new definition to “SHTF!”

 15. You build your kids the coolest forts.

-It’s never too early to start teaching kids how to make a wilderness survival shelter.
+It’s never too early to teach kids how to make a wilderness survival shelter.

 16. You’re actually happy when someone gives you candles as a gift.